ostis-ai/sc-machine/docs/sc-memory/api/cpp/agents.md

 * `listenAddr` - sc-address of sc-element listening for sc-events in sc-memory (see [ScEvent](#scevent));
-* `edgeAddr` - sc-address of sc-connector that will be created to or from listening sc-element with sc-address `listenAddr` (if sc-event type is `ScEventEraseElement` or `ScEventContentChanged`, then value of this variable is empty sc-address);
+* `edgeAddr` - sc-address of sc-connector that will be created to or from listening sc-element with sc-address `listenAddr` (if sc-event type is `ScEventEraseElement` or `ScEventChangeContent`, then value of this variable is empty sc-address);
-* `otherAddr` - sc-address of target or source sc-element of sc-connector with sc-address `edgeAddr` (if sc-event type is `ScEventEraseElement` or `ScEventContentChanged`, then value of this variable is empty sc-address);
+* `otherAddr` - sc-address of target or source sc-element of sc-connector with sc-address `edgeAddr` (if sc-event type is `ScEventEraseElement` or `ScEventChangeContent`, then value of this variable is empty sc-address);
 * `m_memoryCtx` - sc-memory context of calling sc-agent that can be used to work with sc-memory.

 If sc-agent finished work without any errors, then it must return `SC_RESULT_OK`, otherwise - one of code error